phpsa/laravel-api-controller/README.md

 * Api Controller parameter `$defaultFields` default as `protected $defaultFields = ['*'];` - switch to include an array of fields
 * fields param in url querystring: ie `fields=id,name,age` = will only return those, this will also override the above.
+* in your response resource you can set the static::allowedFields to lock down which fields are returnable
+* addfields and removefields params in url querystring will work with these.

 ## Relationships